leandr0ribeiro/leandr0ribeiro/README.md

-# Wassup!?
-I'm M R X l33t!
+# Hello 👋, I'm M R X l33t!

 ### About Me
 💻 **Information Security Professional**
 🔧 *Specialist in Mobile Hacking (Android and iOS)*
 ❤️ Passionate about technology and hacking, old and new alike.
-💬 Enthusiast of Low-Level Programming, Python, JavaScript, C, C#, ShellScript.
+💬 Enthusiast of Low-Level Programming, Python, JavaScript, C, C#, and ShellScript.

 ### Skills
 - Building Pipelines with Jenkins, Azure DevOps, and GitHub Actions